tothenew/terraform-azure-app-service/README.md

-## Creating Application Gateway with Backend Pool
+## Application Gateway with Backend Pool

 This Terraform configuration deploys an Azure Application Gateway with a backend pool that includes a Linux Web App.